 You may have heard about the term sales enablement lately.
-But what does it actually mean, and how can you go about implementing a successful B2B sales enablement strategy in your own organizational structure?
+But what does it actually mean, and how can you go about implementing a successful strategy in your own organizational structure?
 Well, that’s exactly what we’re going to be discussing today.
-A robust sales enablement strategy will help you bridge the gap (or gulf) that exists between your sales and marketing department and establish an altogether more productive relationship.
+A robust enablement strategy will help you bridge the gap (or gulf) that exists between your sales and marketing departments and establish an altogether more productive relationship.

 If you’re about to embark on your own sales enablement journey, then you’ve come to the right place.

 In this article, we’ll be exploring the following topics…